 Diploma Students Complete Course Choice Sheets to be Placed in Online Courses

-Students registered for the UTHS Diploma Program who plan to earn a diploma from UTHS do not enroll themselves through the UTHS website (online) into their courses.
+Students registered for the UTHS Diploma Program who plan to earn a diploma from UTHS do not enroll themselves online through the UTHS website into their courses.
 Instead, submit your course choice sheet to UTHS, then the UTHS staff will create your course schedule and enroll you in your courses each semester.
-This change is effective starting fall 2019 to ensure students are taking the courses aligned to graduation requirements.
+This process ensures students are taking the courses aligned to graduation requirements and remain eligible for a UTHS Diploma.

 Steps for Non-Diploma Students to Enroll in Courses Online: